Gallery 1

 contenders3

-Louie Tavani of the Contenders.
+Louie Tavani of The Contenders.
 These were the records I played

 in the car - I had a record player installed under the dash.